aktechlabs-bot/sgkit/docs/contributing.rst

   pip install -r requirements.txt -r requirements-dev.txt -r requirements-doc.txt

+If you have a Nvidia GPU you will need to make sure that it is configured properly, as in you have cudatoolkit installed, the instructions for the same can be found on `nvidia docs<https://developer.nvidia.com/cuda-toolkit>`_ to be able to use and develop GPU based functionality in sgkit.

 Also install pre-commit, which is used to enforce coding standards::

    pre-commit install